craftcms/docs/docs/commerce/2.x/events.md

 ### The `defaultOrderStatus` event

-You may set the `orderStatus` property to a desired OrderStatus to override the default status set in CP
+You may set the `orderStatus` property to a desired OrderStatus to override the default status set in the control panel.

 Plugins can get notified when a default order status is being fetched